Juvenile law: Sanctions incurred by minors

 The punishment depends on the minor's age.
-As aforesaid, if he is under 7 or 8, he can have no punishment.
-If he is between 8 and 13, the sentence is nothing more than an educational punishment.
-If he is over 13, he can have both an educational and a criminal punishment, but the tribunal has to explain its decision according to the minor's personality and the circumstances.
+As aforesaid, if they are under 7 or 8, they will not be punished.
+If they are between 8 and 13, the sentence is nothing more than an educational punishment.
+If they are over 13, they can have both an educational and a criminal punishment, but the tribunal has to explain its decision according to the minor's personality and the circumstances.

 The US is less divided.
-The penalty is equal for each juvenile offender over 10, and there is no stage differentiation between measures.
+The penalty is equal for every juvenile offender over 10, and there is no stage differentiation between measures.
 However, the measures themselves are quite the same: